Levée en masse: Pre-war through early war days

-As early as 1789, leaders had considered how they would sustain their revolutionary army.
-In December, Dubois de Crancé, who was both "a man of the left" and "a military man, having served as a King's Musketeer", spoke to the National Assembly on behalf of its military committee.
+As early as 1789, French revolutionaries had considered how they would sustain a revolutionary army.
+In December, Edmond Louis Alexis Dubois-Crancé, who was both "a man of the left" and "a military man, having served as a King's Musketeer", spoke to the National Assembly on behalf of its military committee.
 He called for "a people's army, recruited by universal conscription, from which there could be no escape by purchase of a replacement".
 He said to the National Convention: "And so I say that in a nation which seeks to be free but which is surrounded by powerful neighbours and riddled with secret, festering factions, every citizen should be a soldier and every soldier should be a citizen, if France does not wish to be utterly obliterated".
 Yet the Committee was not ready to enact conscription, and would not until dire war deficits demanded more men.

 The progression of the Revolution came to produce friction between France and its European neighbors, who grew determined to invade France to restore the monarchy.
 War with Prussia and Austria began in April 1792.
 Decrees such as that of 19 November 1792 reflect the fact that "the deputies were in no mood for caution".
-The Convention's decree stated that: "The National Convention declares, in the name of the French nation, that it will grant fraternity and assistance to all peoples who wish to recover their liberty, and instructs the Executive Power to give the necessary orders to generals to grant assistance to these peoples and to defend those citizens who have been—or may be—persecuted for their attachment to the cause of liberty.
+The convention's decree stated that: "The National Convention declares, in the name of the French nation, that it will grant fraternity and assistance to all peoples who wish to recover their liberty, and instructs the Executive Power to give the necessary orders to generals to grant assistance to these peoples and to defend those citizens who have been—or may be—persecuted for their attachment to the cause of liberty.
 The National Convention further decrees that the Executive Power shall order the generals to have this decree printed and distributed in all the various languages and in all the various countries of which they have taken possession".
 Their decree signalled to foreign powers, namely Britain, that France was out for conquest, not just political reformation of its own lands.